sanjayreddyg/spurt-commerce/README.md

 ```
 sudo cp dist/browser/* /var/www/html
 ```
-*After copying successfully, open the browser and give `http://public_ip_address` You will be able to check the store 🙂.
+*After copying successfully, open the browser and go to `http://public_ip_address` and we will be able to see the store page...